vandekeiser/rgb/README.md

 * Make it work transparently for big images
 * Test parallel streams speedups in various cases

-Times are measured on an old 2-cores machine
+Times are measured on an old 2-cores machine, mx1G

 //    JAI